 The new technological achievements in communication and telemedicine are opening new horizons in medical practice.
 If science and technology are adequately oriented, our health programs will reach out communities in the most remote places of the globe.

 Besides serving rural and suburban communities, we have a teaching program for medical and nursing students and surgical and anesthesiology residents.
-We were affiliated with the University of Cuenca-Ecuador, and now we are affiliated with the University of University of Azuay-Ecuador.
+We are affiliated with the University of Cuenca-Ecuador, and with the University of Azuay-Ecuador.
 We have received visiting students from several universities of North, Central and South America, Europe, the Middle East, Australia and New Zealand.

 This is a hands- on program that gives residents and students practical experience in the following subjects: